 X-Robots-Tag: unavailable_after: 23 Jul 2011 15:00:00 PST

 Perhaps you have already recognized the value in this Meta Tag after reading these key uses.
 The X-Robots Meta Tag gives you the ability to make a piece of content unavailable after a certain date.
-In addition, it provides you the ability to noindex, noarchive and nosnippet, just as the aforementioned Robots Meta Tag does.
+Also, it provides you with the ability to noindex, noarchive and nosnippet, just as the Robots as mentioned earlier Meta Tag does.

-When you block affiliate links with Robots.txt you are creating a dead end for link juice.
-In most cases, it is better to simply use a canonical tag in this situation.
+When you block affiliate links with Robots.txt, you are creating a dead end for link juice.
+In most cases, it is better to use a canonical tag in this situation simply.
 This allows you to take advantage of any external links which may be pointing at that section.

 Have questions or comments about Robots.txt?
 Add them below!